hate-alert/HateMM/Codes/README.md

 9. MultiModalFusionModelfoldWise.py

-*To extract all the video frames use: frameExtract.py
+# To extract all the video frames.
+frameExtract.py